mousebyte/luaclasslib/docs/reference.rst

 .. doxygenfunction:: luaC_overrideglobals
    :project: LuaClassLib

+.. lua:module:: lcl

+.. lua:function:: register(class)

+   Adds the given Moonscript class and all of its named parents to the class registry.

+   :param class: The class to register.
+   :return: The registered class.

 .. lua:function:: uvget(obj[, uv], idx)

    Gets the value of ``t[idx]``, where ``t`` is the table stored